bishalpandit/MashBurger/README.md

 <h3 align="center">DelFoody</h3>

   <p align="center">
-    A food ordering MERN app with loads of functionalites like filtering and sorting of items, add to favourite feature, pay by card or googlepay, searching by category or name and a lot will be added soon.
+    A food ordering MERN app with loads of functionalites like cart system, checkout feature, add to favourite feature, pay by card or googlepay, searching by category or name and a lot more will be added soon.
     <br />
     <a href="https://github.com/bishalpandit/DelFoody"><strong>Explore the docs »</strong></a>
     <br />